auraphp/Aura.Filter/docs/getting-started.md

 the specified rule.
 If we want to just set a custom message without changing the failure mode, we can use `$filter->...->setMessage('custom message')`.

+## Field-Specific Failure Messages

-If a field fails multiple rules, there will be multiple failure messages.
+If a field fails multiple rules, there will be multiple failure messages (one for each failed rule).
 To specify a single failure message for a field, regardless of which rule(s) it fails, call `$filter->useFieldMessage()`:

 ```php
 $filter->validate('field')->isNot('blank')->asSoftRule();